From Theatre To Film: There’s No Stopping Jenny Kandenge

 What are some bad habits that you’ve seen actors develop that you’ve had a hard time dealing with?

-Actors thinking that they know everything 🙄 You never stop learning.
+Actors thinking that they know everything 🙄 you never stop learning.

 Was there ever a show you directed that was miscast?
 In other words, have you ever regretted casting certain people for certain roles?
 Or have you been pretty spot on in your casting?

-So far I have been pretty spot in my casting, I would rather spend a month getting the right actor to play a character than just cast the next person.
+So far I have been pretty spot on in my casting, I would rather spend a month getting the right actor to play a character than just cast the next person.
 Thank goodness I don’t have any miscasts to date.

 Difficult as it is, what is your favourite play?

 ‘The Nut House’ hands down.